There’s no shortage of things to do in Hiroshima. For years, the city was mostly known as one of the sites of the atomic bombings of World War II.

 On August 6th, 1945, a five-ton atomic bomb was detonated over Hiroshima, instantly destroying much of the city and killing tens of thousands of people.
 In the years since the city has built a large memorial and peace park to memorialize the human toll.

-Hiroshima Peace Memorial Park is a lovely area with several monuments & museums including the Children’s Peace Monument and the Hiroshima Peace Centre Memorial Hall.
+Hiroshima Peace Memorial Park is a lovely area with several monuments & museums including the Children’s Peace Monument, Hiroshima Peace Memorial Museum, and the Hiroshima Peace Centre Memorial Hall.

 In the middle of the park is a lasting reminder of the devastation.
 The Prefectural Industrial Promotion Hall partially survived the bombing, and the skeleton of the building remains.
 The top of the building featured a large dome, and the metal framework is still in place.
 It’s become known as the Atomic Bomb Dome.

 The dome, the surrounding park, and the museums are all necessary Hiroshima attractions to visit.
-In visiting this area, you’ll learn more about the modern history of Hiroshima and how it was rebuilt after the war.
+In visiting this area, a UNESCO World Heritage Site, you’ll learn more about the modern history of Hiroshima and how it was rebuilt after the war.

-Ride a ferry to view the floating torii gate of Itsukushima Shrine
+Ride the ferry to Miyajima Island view the floating torii gate of Itsukushima Shrine

 The nearby Miyajima Island is one of the top places to visit in Hiroshima.
-It’s just across the harbour and only takes about 40 minutes to reach from Hiroshima Station.
+It’s just across the harbour and is one of the best day trips from Hiroshima.
+It only takes about 40 minutes to reach from Hiroshima Station.

 If you happen to visit during high tide, the shrine and the gate still look like they’re floating on the water.
-When riding in on the ferry in the early morning during a light fog, the gate magically appears out of nowhere.
+When riding in on the ferry to Miyajima Island in the early morning during a light fog, the gate magically appears out of nowhere.

-Learn more about the history of ancient Hiroshima at Carp Castle
+Learn more about ancient history at Carp Castle

 The castle, which is also sometimes called Carp Castle, was destroyed during the atomic blast.
 It was rebuilt in the late 1950s and now offers a window into the ancient history of the city as a museum dedicated to Japanese life before World War II.